Skip to content

 Server access logs

-Server access logs track S3 operations manually performed or as part of a lifecycle configuration.
+Server access logs track Amazon S3 operations that you perform manually or as part of a lifecycle configuration.
 To turn on server access logging, see Enabling Amazon S3 server access logging.
-For more information on how to analyze server access logs, see How do I analyze my Amazon S3 server access logs using Athena?
+For more information on how to analyze server access logs, see Using Amazon S3 server access logs to identify requests.

 CloudTrail logs

 CloudTrail logs can track object-level data events in an S3 bucket, such as GetObject, DeleteObject, and PutObject.
 By default, CloudTrail records bucket-level events.
 To turn on CloudTrail logging for object-level events, see Enabling CloudTrail event logging for S3 buckets and objects.
-For more information on how to find specific events, see Why aren't Amazon S3 object-level API actions appearing in my CloudTrail Event history?
+For more information on how to find specific events, see Why don't Amazon S3 object-level API actions appear in my CloudTrail Event history?

 Note: Because object-level logging incurs additional charges, make sure to review the pricing for CloudTrail data events.